-Bjorn Yang-Vaernet examines which players on the waiver wire are worth prioritizing for Week 3 and highlights others to preemptively stash.
+Bjorn Yang Vaernet examines which players on the waiver wire are worth prioritizing for Week 3 and highlights others to preemptively stash.

 The waiver wire is one of the most important pieces of season-long draft leagues.
 It is the easiest way to acquire new players and every year there are gems to be found.
 The goal of this article will not only be to highlight which weekly breakout players to prioritize but find others to preemptively pick up before the breakout happens.

 This article will only reference players that are less than 50% owned in ESPN leagues.
 The players are categorized by position group and within each group is the order of how I would prioritize them.
-In lieu of free agent acquisition budget percentages, which are highly dependent on the makeup of each league, I have instead highlighted which players I would prioritize on the week.

-Jimmy Garoppolo (Available in 99% of leagues)
+Baker Mayfield (Available in 90% of ESPN leagues)

-Marcus Mariota (Available in 91% of leagues)
+Jerome Ford (Available in 91% of ESPN leagues)

 Chubb suffered a massive knee injury on Monday Night Football and was quickly ruled out of the game.
 Cleveland did not need to run any tests to know that Chubb would be lost for the season.